umarmuhaimin/Full-Stack-RAG-AI-Website/build_steps/Introduction.md

 **IMPORTANT — HOW TO READ THIS GUIDE**

-Lines starting with # are instructions or notes → do NOT type them Lines without # are actual commands you should copy & run in your terminal
+Lines starting with # are instructions or notes → do NOT type them.
+Lines without # are actual commands you should copy & run in your terminal

 Example:

-*# This is an instruction (do not type this)*
+*# This is an instruction (do not type this)*.
-*python3 -m venv venv   ← this is a real command (type this)*
+*python3 -m venv venv   ← this is a real command (type this)*.

 **How to Use This Journey (Follow in Order)**